 When using an acne product, consistency is key.
 EradiKate is not too thick or thin on your skin, making it a dream texture for an acne product.
 The only real distinguishing property is its light pink color.
 Upon application, it feels a little wet.
 However, when it dries, it feels like nothing is there at all.
 I almost forget I applied it in the first place.
 As an added bonus, it didn’t leave any residue on my pillowcases.

 The reason I fell in love with EradiKate was because of the extraordinary results.
 Upon first use, I saw a zit shrink in half overnight.
 I downplayed it at first, but then realized I had found a holy grail acne spot treatment.
 Let’s be honest, finding holy grail products of any kind is no easy feat.
 EradiKate was also the only acne treatment that didn’t increase redness or inflammation on my skin.
 To me, it's a miracle in a bottle.

 The Before + After

-Mario Badescu’s Dry Lotion: There are plenty of acne treatments on the market that can technically be compared to EradiKate, but the most similar is by Mario Badescu.
-The consistency, price, and pink color show similarities to EradiKate.
-However, the ingredients, which play a major role in skincare, differ and that’s what makes all the difference.
-For me personally, the results of EradiKate were life-changing, whereas the Mario Badescu treatment was just “eh.”
-It was highly recommended to me by so many friends who all had amazing results with it.
-However, I found it to be very drying and just didn’t give me the desired results.
+Mario Badescu's Drying Lotion: The consistency, price, and pink color of Mario Badescu's Drying Lotion ($17) show similarities to EradiKate.
+However, the ingredients, which play a major role in skincare, differ.
+For me, the results of EradiKate were life-changing, whereas the Mario Badescu treatment was just “eh," as I found it to be very drying and just didn’t give me the desired results.

 Overall, Kate Somerville's EradiKate Acne Treatment is the best acne treatment I have tried to date.
 It reduces my zits in half overnight, prevents future breakouts, and doesn’t leave any residue on my pillowcases.
 It has earned itself a spot in my bathroom.